 - 1. The student must achieve a cumulative GPA of 3.0 or above.
-Students who earn below a B- in any specific course may also undergo remediation to achieve MLA.2 - 2.
+Students who earn below a B- in any specific course may also undergo remediation to achieve MLA. - 2.
 Although occasional and infrequent grades of B- are allowed, any student who earns multiple grades of B- is at academic risk and may be required to undergo remediation.
 There are higher GPA requirements for the semester immediately following any semester in which a student earns a grade of B-, such that the overall 3.0 GPA is maintained.
 The performance of students with grades of B- is carefully monitored by the core faculty to ensure that this criterion is met. - 3.
 The student must successfully complete all required practica as indicated by supervisor ratings of Profession Wide Competencies. - 4.
 The student must successfully complete the Second Year Project. - 5.
 The student must pass the Comprehensive Exam. - 6.
 The student must complete all competency benchmarks consistent with the program's training goals and the student's developmental level.
-If a student fails to meet the MLA on a particular competency in an academic year, the student must remediate. - 7.
-The student must complete an internship that meets clinical psychology program criteria with a grade of "P" (pass) in a corresponding Internship course.
+If a student fails to meet the MLA on a particular competency in an academic year, the student must remediate.